 \section{The effective Hamiltonian}

-The dynamics of the hybrid quantum system, consisting of an ensemble of $N$ two-level atoms or spin-$1/2$ particles interacting with a quantum cavity, as shown in Fig.~(\ref{schem}), is governed primarily by the Tavis-Cummings model~\cite{Tavis1968}.
-For a system subjected to a parametric, two-photon drive with a frequency $\omega_d$, the Hamiltonian ($\hbar =1$) under the rotating wave approximation (RWA) is given by,
+The dynamics of a hybrid quantum system, consisting of an ensemble of $N$ two-level atoms or spin-$1/2$ particles interacting with a quantum cavity, as shown in Fig.~(\ref{schem}), is governed by the Tavis-Cummings model~\cite{Tavis1968}.
+For a system subjected to a parametric, two-photon drive with a frequency $\omega_d$, the corresponding Hamiltonian ($\hbar =1$) under the rotating wave approximation is given by,